top of page

 Biking with a springer

-This activity is suitable for pullers AND non-pullers!
+This activity is perfect for both pullers and non-pullers!

-Dogs of all sizes and breeds love this activity and you don't need to be an overly active person to enjoy it with them.
+Dogs of all sizes and breeds love it, and you don’t need to be an overly active person to enjoy it with them

 Leash walking and Good Manners